yuanshi4/US_Airline_Web_Interactive_APP/README.md

 Instruction to run the app:

+- Download the airline cancellation data at: https://www.kaggle.com/usdot/flight-delays
-- cd the directory of your app
+- In terminal, cd the directory of your app
-- run 'python US_Airline_app.py
+- Run 'python US_Airline_app.py

 The jupyter notebook report contains meta data info, and many other useful info about this app.